-- Ensure a co-contribution is made by the AHO, and where possible the OCO. - Is your budget methodology repeatable? - Do you already have DFAT funding for this activity?
+- A co-contribution (cash or in-kind) must be made by the AHO, and where possible the OCO. - Is your budget methodology repeatable? - Do you already have DFAT funding for this activity?
 If so, consider nominating a different activity.

 Attachments